nouturnsign/thurstat/README.md

 Write formulas without lambda expressions with formula-like notation.
 Formulas can be called on numeric inputs, distributions, and on each other.
 Note that formulas are immutable, so modifying formulas creates new `formula` objects instead of modifying the original object.

+When calling a formula, the first call will be done assuming the function is already vectorized.
+If the function runs into a `TypeError`, the formula will be called again as a vectorized function.

 e.g.
 ```py
 # using formula constructor, only needed once